 Applicants must have completed two successful years of full-time teaching in a public or regionally accredited private school.
 An employment verification form must be completed by the school district's human resources office and submitted with the application.
-A copy of the applicant's teaching license must also be included.
+Evidence of the applicant's teaching license or certification must also be included.